KennethTrecy/web_template/README.md

 ## Origin
 The repository was based from [`empty_composer_json`] branch of [Web Template].

-The template is specialize for front-end development.
+The template is specialize for backend-end development.

 -->